 Aspect Users: Cannot use Jabber and Aspect on their cell phone.
 It must be used on a CoreImage workstation or laptop.
 Remoting into your workstation to use Aspect with Jabber is not supported.
 If you are requesting Jabber and your number is associated with an Aspect account, you must have a CoreImage device to have the software properly configured.
-If you do not have a CoreImage device, request one via the Devices for Temporary Telework catalog item.
+If you do not have a CoreImage device, your supervisor or manager should complete this form: Telecommuting IT Preparation for Approved Work.

 When changes happen rapidly, individuals with disabilities can quickly become disadvantaged.
 The way you create content can help ensure inclusive experiences.

 Provide a brief text alternative for images, graphs, and charts to explain what makes the image important.

 Captioning media provides greater comprehension of the material and provides access for those with hearing impairments.

 Use descriptive titles for link text, titles, and headers.